icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-1.md

 These methods will internally call the private method `_sendCallMessage(byte[] _data, @Optional byte[] _rollback)`.

-The `_sendCallMessage` method in our Java contract will invoke the `sendCallMessage` method of the xCall contract on the origin chain to initiate the crosschain transfer.
+The `_sendCallMessage` method in our Java contract will invoke the `sendCallMessage` method of the ICON GMP (xCall) contract on the origin chain to initiate the crosschain transfer.

 An internal tally of the votes that has been casted will be saved in two variables (BigInteger) that are named `countOfYes` and `countOfNo` and are initiated with a value of zero at the moment of deployment.

 The contract will have a `readonly` method called `getVotes()` that will return the current state of the votes which should be the same both on the destination and origin chains.

-During the deployment of this contract we are going to provide the address of the xcall contract on the origin chain and the btp address of the solidity contract on the destination chain which should be deployed first.
+During the deployment of this contract we are going to provide the address of the ICON GMP (xCall) contract on the origin chain and the btp address of the solidity contract on the destination chain which should be deployed first.

 The following is the entire contract written in Java, the code can be found in the `./contracts/jvm/VotingDapp/src/main/java/app/VotingDapp.java` file.